 The weather forecast was mixed, with the threat of rain as we left Sydney.
 Our first stop en-route to the campground was Hassans Wall Lookout, near Lithgow.
-The highest lookout in the Blue Mountains at approximately 1,100m above sea level and accessed by a well-maintained dirt road, it offers fantastic views over the western edge of the Blue Mountains and further onto Kanangra Walls to the south.
+The highest lookout in the Blue Mountains at approximately 1,100m above sea level, Hassans Wall Lookout is accessed by a well-maintained dirt road.
+It’s worth a brief detour for the fantastic views over the western edge of the Blue Mountains and Kanangra Walls to the south.
 The impending storm made the landscape and cliffs even more dramatic!
-Although the views weren’t as great.

-About an hour later we arrived at the Newnes Campground, were there are rustic cabins available for rent, some paid sites and 80 free sites in the national park.
+About an hour later we arrived at the Newnes Campground, which has 80 free sites in the national park.
 Just before the camping ground we pass the historic Newnes Hotel, the last surviving building from the mining era.
 Its liquor licence having been revoked in the late 1980s, it now operates as a kiosk.

 A little further on and across the Wolgan River is the free National Parks camp site – it’s been described as accessible by 4WD only, but with the water level fairly low we had no problems crossing in our 2WD vehicle.
 It’s a great campground partly surrounded by sheer cliffs and can get very busy in peak times (long weekend or the January school holidays).
 On our February getaway weekend it was not too busy and we had a choice of camping spots, despite arriving fairly late in the day.
 (Despite being by the Wolgan River, no drinking water is available.)

 The next morning, after a slow start, we drive back down Wolgan Road about 6.5km to the start of the walking track to the Glow Worm Tunnel.
-This the long way to the tunnel, as we discover seeing the sign at the start of the track stating it’s 4.5km one-way.
-We debate whether to continue having three young kids with us: there is much shorter track from the other side of the tunnel – but it would be a long drive from where we are.
-(You can also walk all the way from Newnes along a track that follows the old railway formation, adding another 2.5km.)
+This the long way to the Glow Worm Tunnel, as we discover after seeing the sign at the start of the track stating that it’s 4.5km one-way.
+We debate whether to continue, as we have three young kids with us: there is a much shorter track from the other side of the tunnel – but it would be a long drive from Newnes.
+(You can also walk all the way from Newnes to the Glow Worm Tunnel along a track that follows the old railway formation, which adds another 2.5km.)

-We decide to give it a go, crossing the Wolgan River on a concrete ford (this initial section is accessed by private property owners) and heading up the dirt road towards the cliffs ahead of us.
+We decide to give it a go, crossing the Wolgan River on a concrete ford (this initial section is accessed through private property) and heading up the dirt road towards the cliffs ahead of us.

 The track climbs fairly steeply for the first kilometre, as we question the sanity of our decision…

-As we near the entrance to the tunnel, we pass by some sheer cliffs, which suggest some of the challenges that must have been overcome to build the railway.
+As we near the entrance to the Glow Worm Tunnel, we pass by some sheer cliffs, which suggest some of the challenges that must have been overcome to build the railway.

 The Second Tunnel, 1320 ft in length, curves to the north-west, its centre thus becoming as dark as Egypt’s night, the only illumination being afforded by points of cold light given out by myriads of tiny glow-worms clinging to the wet and clammy surface of the rock walls.
 Emerging from the darkness of the tunnel the line passed beneath the shelter of a huge cave formed by an overhanging rock shelf, water dripping from above in all directions and ferns are massed in great clusters.
 [The Shale Railways of N.S.W., Eardley & Stephens, Australian Railway Historical Society.]